nicolamassarenti/nicolamassarenti.com/content/blog/create-a-website-github-google-domains/index.md

 ---
-title: "How to create a website for free using GitHub Pages and Google Domain"
+title: "How to create a website using GitHub Pages, Google Domains and Hugo"
 date: 2023-01-08T13:00:00+01:00
 lastmod: 2023-01-08T13:00:00+01:00
 draft: false
 author: "Nicola Massarenti"
 authorLink: ""
-description: "How I created this website, for free, using GitHub Pages and Hugo"
+description: "How I created this website using GitHub Pages, Google Domains and Hugo"
 images: [""]

 tags: ["blog"]